jcapellman/Raptor/README.md

 Raptor is a cross platform game using MonoGame going after the 90s vertical arcade shooter.

-Note: Now requires VS 15 Preview 4 to compile cleanly
+Note: Now requires VS 15 Preview 4 or VS 2015 Update 3 to compile cleanly

 ## Build Status